GoogleCloudPlatform/community/tutorials/elixir-phoenix-on-google-compute-engine/index.md

 ## Creating a new app and running it locally

 In this section, you will create a new Phoenix app and make sure it runs.
-If you already have an app to deploy, you may use it instead.
+If you already have an app to deploy, you can use it instead.

 1. Run the `phx.new` task to create a new Phoenix project called "hello".
-This tutorial will omit Ecto for now.
+This tutorial omits Ecto for now.

         mix phx.new hello --no-ecto